 🔍 Product catalogue

 GearFrame maintains a curated catalogue of camera bodies, lenses, and accessories sold in the UK.
-Every product is manually researched and documented — we do not auto-generate listings from feeds or scrape product titles without editorial review.
+Every product is manually researched and documented — I don't auto-generate listings from feeds or scrape product titles without editorial review.

 Specification data — sensor size, resolution, autofocus systems, video capabilities, mount type, and physical dimensions — is sourced from manufacturer press releases and official data sheets, then cross-referenced against published specifications before being added to the catalogue.
-We do not publish specifications we cannot verify from a primary source.
+I don't publish specifications I can't verify from a primary source.

 📈 Price data

-GearFrame currently links to two UK retailers: Amazon UK and eBay.
-These were selected as the starting point based on breadth of product coverage and affiliate programme availability.
-We plan to expand to additional specialist UK camera retailers — such as Wex Photo Video, Jessops, and Park Cameras — as the catalogue and retailer integrations grow.
+GearFrame currently links to four UK retailers: Amazon UK, eBay, Wex Photo Video, and Clifton Cameras.
+These were selected based on breadth of product coverage and affiliate programme availability.
+I plan to expand to additional specialist UK camera retailers — such as Jessops and Park Cameras — as the catalogue and retailer integrations grow.

 Prices are manually maintained and may not reflect real-time changes at the retailer.
 Always verify the final price on the retailer's own page before completing a purchase.

-Each camera and lens on GearFrame includes an editorial assessment: a score out of 10, a one-line verdict, pros and cons, suitability scores by photography genre, and a "who it's for" summary.
-These assessments are the core of GearFrame's editorial value beyond price comparison.
+Each camera and lens on GearFrame carries a GearScore™ — a proprietary editorial assessment comprising a score out of 10, a one-line verdict, pros and cons, suitability scores by photography genre, and a "who it's for" summary.
+GearScore™ is the core of GearFrame's editorial value beyond price comparison.

-GearFrame's editorial assessments are research-based, not hands-on tested.
-This is a legitimate and widely-used methodology: our team synthesises manufacturer specifications, published professional reviews, known owner feedback patterns, market positioning, and value-for-money analysis to produce each assessment.
+GearScore™ assessments are research-based, not hands-on tested.
+This is a legitimate and widely-used methodology: I synthesise manufacturer specifications, published professional reviews, known owner feedback patterns, market positioning, and value-for-money analysis to produce each assessment.
 Many respected publications — from buying guides to specification databases — use the same approach.

-GearFrame's editorial assessments reflect our independent research and analysis.
-We are not paid by manufacturers to score products, and scores are not adjusted based on affiliate commission rates.
+GearScore™ assessments reflect my independent research and analysis.
+I'm not paid by manufacturers to influence scores, and GearScore™ ratings are never adjusted based on affiliate commission rates.

 ⚖️ Editorial independence

-GearFrame may earn revenue through affiliate commission — when you click through to a retailer and make a purchase, we may receive a small commission at no extra cost to you.
-This is how we keep the service free.
+GearFrame may earn revenue through affiliate commission — when you click through to a retailer and make a purchase, I may receive a small commission at no extra cost to you.
+This is how I keep the service free.

 Affiliate relationships do not influence editorial scores, verdicts, product rankings, or the order in which retailers are listed.
 A retailer paying a higher commission rate does not receive preferential placement — retailers are displayed in price order, lowest first.